anavsingh99/discord-bot/README.md

 2) !UStime - gives the time in the US for the cities listed under .help UStime

 ## Problems
 One problem we faced was finding what cities are accepted by the API (we had to dig a little on their website).
 Another problem we faced was figuring out how to include the help information for each function when .help was called.
-Using and configuring cogs took some time as well.
+Using and configuring cogs took some time as well but finally they helped us segment the commands.